lranaldii/CrossPAL/README.md

 # Empowering Multi-step Reasoning across Languages via Program-Aided Language Models

+This repository provides a the scripts for reproducing tha experiments presented in the paper [Empowering Multi-step Reasoning across Languages via Program-Aided Language Models](https://aclanthology.org/2024.emnlp-main.678.pdf)

 ## Reference

 If you find this project useful for your research, please consider citing the following paper: